yar3333/nanofl-site-content/docs/write_plugin/index.md

 nanofl.engine.Plugins.registerFilter(new MyPluginClass());

 ```
-Plugin file may not have any public variables/functions -
-core interacts with plugin only by reference from `registerFilter`.

 The source code of the filter plugin concatenated to generated result file (`*.html` or `*.js`)
 if at least one of the plugin's filters was used in NanoFL document.